Built from a simple idea

 We began to change our strategy and course content to adapt to the way people actually spoke.
 These common but unexpected answers are mostly found in the upper intermediate and advanced sections of Real English.
 We were more conservative with beginners, using more standard responses because they need a more traditional ESL/EFL structure.

-There are now over 350 one-hour video tapes behind me on my favorite shelf and over 100,000 lines of interviewer / interviewee speech in our databases.
+There are now over 450 hours of video behind me on my favorite shelf and over 120,000 lines of interviewer / interviewee speech in our databases.
 You will find the best video from this collection right here online.
-We also continue taping.
-This is now our 20th year.
+We also continue making new video constantly.
+This is now our 24th year of Real english videomaking.

 One important bit of advice - Intermediate and even Advanced students should try some beginner lessons first.
 This will help you become familiar with the methodology used on the website, and introduce you to some concepts that are expanded in the intermediate and advanced sections.
 Particularly challenging, even for advanced students, are those lessons involving spelling.
 I have not yet met an advanced student who can do all the beginner exercises involving spelling people's names.

 Real English is different.
 In the real world, people speak at normal speed, which seems, at first, to be very fast for nearly all students.
 So take your time and enjoy.
 I believe that you will find the people in the video clips engaging as well as instructive.

 2015 has been a year of consolidation.
 We've made a lot of new lessons, using new techniques.
 Lessons take a long time to do well.
 We also did quite a bit of new filming again this year.